Kazakh–Kalmyk War (1723–1726)

-Kazakh–Kalmyk war of 1723–1726, or Western Front, Northern Campaigns, was a military conflict between the Kazakh and Kalmyk khanates, and one of the main theatres of the Kazakh–Oirat War.
-Following the Dzungar invasion of the southern regions of Kazakhstan, the Kazakh army invaded the Kalmyk uluses along the northwestern borders, preventing the Dzungars from forming a military alliance with the Kalmyks and significantly weakening the latter’s military potential, thereby removing the threat of a Kalmyk attack on the Junior Jüz.
+Kazakh–Kalmyk war of 1723—1726, or Western Front, Northern Campaigns, was a military conflict between the Kazakh and Kalmyk khanates, and one of the main theatres of the Kazakh–Oirat War.

 Prelude

 In February–March 1723, Dzungar commanders suddenly attacked the Kazakh nomadic camps of the Senior and Middle Jüzes, concentrating their main forces along a wide front — from the upper reaches of the Irtysh river to the Chu and Talas rivers.
 The attack occurred during a difficult season for the Kazakhs — the time of livestock lambing and the transition to spring pastures.
 The uluses were in their wintering areas and scattered, and therefore were unable to organize resistance.
 The Kazakhs of the Senior and part of the Middle Jüz crossed the Syr Darya river above the mouth of the Chirchik and retreated toward Samarkand and Bukhara.
 The Junior Jüz crossed the Syr Darya in its middle reaches and fled to Khiva, as well as north and northwest toward the borders of the Russian Empire — to the territories of the Yaik Cossacks, Bashkirs, and Kalmyks.